There are very few prerequisites before your treatment can start.

 If you have had any of these tests done within the last 12 months, they do not need to be repeated.

 Egg donor: Hepatitis B-Surface Antigen, Hepatitis B-Core Antibody IgG, Hepatitis B-Core Antibody IgM, Hepatitis C-Antibody, HIV I&II, HTLV I&II, RPR, Chlamydia, and Gonorrhea.
-The blood for these tests will be drawn at our center.
+The blood for these tests will be drawn at our Center.

 - Ovarian Reserve Assay (egg donor)

 ORA assesses the likelihood that normal quality eggs can be produced.
 It consists of the measurement of Follicle Stimulating Hormone (FSH), estradiol (estrogen, E2), and Anti-Mullerian Hormone (AMH) blood levels.
-Your egg donor must complete this assay before your treatment begins.

 - Semen evaluation

 The male partner will have a semen evaluation at Bay IVF to determine the best laboratory method for future semen preparation.
-This test should be done prior to or at your initial Bay IVF visit and needs to be scheduled no later than the donor’s Ovarian Reserve Assay.

 - Genetic testing